GiulioRossetti/ndlib/docs/installing.rst

 -----------------
 Optional packages
 -----------------
-The following are optional packages that NetworkX can use to provide additional functions.
+The following are optional packages that ``NDlib`` can use to provide additional functions.

 ^^^^^
 Bokeh
 ^^^^^
-Provides support to the visualization facilities offered by NDlib.
+Provides support to the visualization facilities offered by ``NDlib``.

 Download: http://bokeh.pydata.org/en/latest/

 --------------
 Other packages
 --------------
-These are extra packages you may consider using with NetworkX
+These are extra packages you may consider using with ``NDlib``

 IPython, interactive Python shell, http://ipython.scipy.org/